conan-io/docs/integrations/appveyor.rst

 Creating, testing and uploading conan package binaries
 -------------------------------------------------------

-You can use Appveyor to automate the building of binary packages, which will be created in the cloud after pushing to Github.
+You can use Appveyor to automate the building of package binaries, which will be created in the cloud after pushing to Github.
 You can probably setup your own way, but conan has some utilities to help in the process.

 The command ``conan new`` has arguments to create a default working ``appveyor.yml`` file.
 Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to Bintray.
 You could follow these steps: